Student Organizations & Clubs

 Provide leadership training for students in the duties and obligations of responsible citizenship, using the school environment as the primary training ground.

-Moderator(s): Ian LaBreck, Victoria Millard
+Moderator(s): Victoria Millard

 Competitive Academic Teams